Ali Abo Gresha

 Ali Abo Gresha (born 29 November 1947) is a retired Egyptian football player.

 Career

+Club career

 Abo Gresha was voted by the readers of Jeune Afrique Africa's outstanding footballer for 1971.
 He played club football for Ismaily.
+He won with his club the 1966–67 Egyptian Premier League title, also he won with Ismaily the 1969 African Cup of Champions Clubs to become the first Egyptian club to win a continental title.

+International career

-He represented the Egypt national football team on several occasions, including participating in the 1970 and 1974 African Cup of Nations, where he scored a combined 7 goals.
+Abo Gresha represented the Egypt national football team on several occasions, including participating in the 1970 and 1974 African Cup of Nations, where he scored a combined 7 goals.
+Abo Gresha played 33 international matches for Egypt and scored 16 goals.

 Following his playing career, he became a coach for Ismaily.